 - Place the crumbs into a large bowl.

-- Melt the butter together with milk or cream, sugar, and cocoa powder.
+- Melt the butter together with milk or cream and sugar.
+Add chocolate and vanilla extract.

-- Mix the crumbs with the wet ingredients.
+- Mix the crumbs with the wet mixture.

 - Let the mixture cool to room temperature.
-Then, cover the bowl with plastic wrap and put it in the fridge for 2-4 hours.
+Then, cover the bowl with plastic wrap and refrigerate for 2-4 hours.

 - With wet hands, roll balls the size of ping-pong (more or less).
 Then, roll each ball in shredded coconut or sprinkles.